-Fillings can be done during one appointment and anesthesia is necessary in order to allow the dentist to remove decay and apply medication to further protect nerve endings.
-Filling is shaped and smoothed to ensure tooth is its authentic look and feel.
-Patients should be prepared to notice some temporary temperature sensitivity for a period of time after fillings are done.
+Fillings can be done during one appointment and are shaped and smoothed to ensure tooth is its authentic look and feel.
+Patients should be prepared to notice some temporary temperature sensitivity for a few days after fillings are done.

 Don’t wait any longer.
 Call our Randolph Dentist today for an appointment 973-584-0008 and get closer to a healthy, beautiful smile!

 PERIODONTAL DISEASE – Diagnosis, Treatment, & Care